How much does a private postsecondary school surety bond cost in Nebraska?

 - Paying a $360 application fee

 For complete licensing information, refer to the Additional Resources section below.

 If you’re ready to take the next step to get your school licensed with the state of Nebraska, contact us now to start the bonding process.

 How to get a private postsecondary education institution agent permit in Nebraska

-In order to become an private postsecondary education institution agent, an applicant most submit the following:
+In order to become an private postsecondary education institution agent, an applicant must submit an agent’s permit application and payment of the $150 fee.

 For more licensing information, refer to the Additional Resources section below.